MP 20x8x5 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Wide application in modern technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets:

-- Health risk arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-It's also worth noting that small elements of these magnets can hinder the diagnostic process when they are in the body.
+- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
+Furthermore, miniscule components of these devices are able to complicate diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.